epomatti/azure-batch/README.md

 It is possible to create a task with the [`--json-file`][1] option:

 > The file containing the task(s) to create in JSON(formatted to match REST API request body).
-When submitting multiple tasks, accepts either an array of tasks or a TaskAddCollectionParamater.
+When submitting multiple tasks, accepts either an array of tasks or a TaskAddCollectionParameter.
 If this parameter is specified, all other parameters are ignored.

 Additional functionality for the CLI is available through extensions: